 Disney Castle / Timeless River, Only Trip

-Interesting theory here from reader dlppictures, suggesting that Timeless River might not have originally been a middle world of the first loop (analogous to the return trip to Traverse Town in KH1 where you reunited with Riku) but might have rather been the closing world of the first loop, more analogous to Neverland in KH1.
-I’ll let him explain it in his own words (you might want to watch his video, too!), but in short: moving Disney Castle and Timeless River to the end of the first loop game would tidily resolve the anomaly of Maleficent seeming to fire Pete after one mistake and then keeping him on staff, and also the trouble of Pete vanishing in the game’s second loop.
-Note also that Pete is barely present during the Battle of Hollow Bastion, which seems to back dlppictures’ theory as Pete would have been justly fired after Timeless River.
+Interesting theory here from reader dlppictures, suggesting that Timeless River might not have originally been a middle world of the first loop (analogous to the return trip to Traverse Town in KH1 where you reunited with Riku) but might rather have been the closing world of the first loop, more analogous to Neverland in KH1.
+I’ll let him explain it in his own words (you might want to watch his video, too!), but in short: moving Disney Castle and Timeless River to the end of the first loop game would tidily resolve the anomaly of Maleficent seeming to fire Pete after one mistake and then keeping him on staff for no reason, and also the trouble of Pete vanishing in the game’s second loop.
+Note also that Pete is barely present during the Battle of Hollow Bastion, which seems to back dlppictures’ theory as Pete would have been justifiably fired after Timeless River.
 While we’re on the subject, I should also point out how Sora just misses seeing Maleficent in Halloween Town, as though the game were trying to stave off that reunion for a later time.
-In the current draft, this is all very strange because Sora has already seen Maleficent in Timeless River and Disney Castle, but if you move them both until later…
+In the current draft, this is all very strange because Sora has already seen Maleficent in Timeless River and Disney Castle, but if you move Timeless River until after Halloween Town…

 It’s also just kind of weird how Timeless River, a world from the quarter mark, ended up with the special status of never being revisited in the second loop.
 If it was distinct from the first loop – say, by being its capping element – it would have made more sense that there was never a second trip!
 Or maybe something even more complicated that we’ll discuss down the page?

-What’s incredibly curious about this theory is that moving Disney Castle to the end of the first loop doesn’t require any change on the part of Disney Castle / Timeless River themselves.
+What’s incredibly appealing about this theory is that moving Disney Castle to the end of the first loop doesn’t require any change on the part of Disney Castle / Timeless River themselves.
 In fact, it almost improves the narrative of the two worlds in every regard, save the one problem that may have killed it: it would have cluttered the middle of the game with too much crap.
-The Ansem’s Computer plot, the Space Paranoids plot, the Ansem-the-imposter plot, the honestly unnecessary Sephiroth bits (that could and should have been put elsewhere), the Battle of Hollow Bastion, and then you want to throw on Disney Castle and Timeless River?
+The Twilight Town revisit, the Ansem’s Computer plot, the Space Paranoids plot, the Ansem-the-imposter plot, the honestly unnecessary Sephiroth bits (which could and should have been put elsewhere), the Battle of Hollow Bastion, and then you want to throw on Disney Castle and Timeless River?
 Eugh.
 If that’s what convinced them to move Timeless River to another part of the game, I think I understand!

 Atlantica, All Trips

 It’s still baffling to me that the programmers gave Sora a revised, highly superior set of swimming controls and then confined him to only one useful room.
 While there’s no other evidence suggesting that Atlantica was once larger, I can’t help but suspect it was all the same, possibly allowing you to visit the shoreline and the shipwreck as well.
 Maybe the game would even allow you to use Magnet on Sora’s targets to advance the plot?
-It doesn’t seem like a coincidence that the player needs to upgrade Magnet twice rather than upgrade other spells, so I suspect the developers may have intended to code a special response to Magnet to let you manually pick up those plot items.
-But these are just shots in the dark, with no factual basis.
+It doesn’t seem like a coincidence that the player needs to upgrade Magnet twice for Atlantica rather than upgrade other spells, so it’s possible the developers may have intended to code a special response to Magnet to let you manually pick up those plot items.
+But these are just shots in the dark, with no basis in evidence.

-The song’s paltry Jiminy requirements suggest that Jiminy was originally going to ask for some kind of high score in each song, though it’s hard to say what sort of challenge he would have used (you can imagine him giving an improved version of the song’s original challenge, or you could just as easily imagine him mixing and matching, or swapping out the score system from “A New Day is Dawning” and applying it to every song).
+Each songs’ paltry Jiminy requirements (“Just replay the song and for all I care quit in the very first second”) suggest that Jiminy was originally going to ask for some kind of high score in each song, though it’s hard to say what sort of challenge he would have used (you can imagine him giving an improved version of the song’s original challenge, or you could just as easily imagine him mixing and matching, or swapping out the score system from “A New Day is Dawning” and applying it to every song).